Human skin color: Time scale of skin color evolution

 Loss of body hair in Homo links to the thermoregulation through perspiration heat dissipation required for activity in hot open environments and endurance running.
 Humans as primates have a particular need for this thermoregulation since unlike other mammals they lack a carotid rete that allows precooling of blood to the brain, an organ extremely sensitive to changes in body temperature.
 Given endurance running and its needs for thermoregulation arose with H. erectus, this links hairlessness with the origin of H. erectus about 2 million years ago.

-As hominids gradually lost their fur between 1.2 and 4 million years ago, to allow for better cooling through sweating, their naked skin was exposed to sunlight.
+As hominids gradually lost their fur between 4 million and 1.2 million years ago, to allow for better cooling through sweating, their naked skin was exposed to sunlight.
 In the tropics, natural selection favoured dark-skinned human populations as high levels of skin pigmentation protected against the harmful effects of sunlight.
 Indigenous populations' skin reflectance (the amount of sunlight the skin reflects) and the actual UV radiation in a particular geographic area is highly inversely correlated, which supports this idea.
 Genetic evidence also supports this notion, demonstrating that around 1.2 million years ago there was a strong evolutionary pressure which acted on the development of dark skin pigmentation in early members of the genus Homo.
 Hairlessness exposes folate circulating subcutaneously and in the dermis to degradation from UV-radiation.
 The effect of sunlight on folic acid levels has been crucial in the development of dark skin and favored the emergence of skin pigmentation in order to protect from folate depletion due to the increased exposure to sunlight.